 2 In certain circumstances, generally accepted accounting principles may require the presentation of pro forma financial information in the financial statements or accompanying notes.
-That information includes, for example, pro forma financial information required by APB Opinion 16, Business Combinations (paragraphs 61, 65, and 96 [AC B50.120, 124, and .165]); APB Opinion 20, Accounting Changes (paragraph 21 [AC A06.117]); or, in some cases, pro forma financial information relating to subsequent events (see AU section 560.05).
+That information includes, for example, pro forma financial information required by APB Opinion 16, Business Combinations (paragraphs 61, 65, and 96 [AC B50.120, .124, and .165]); APB Opinion 20, Accounting Changes (paragraph 21 [AC A06.117]); or, in some cases, pro forma financial information relating to subsequent events (see AU section 560.05).
 For guidance in reporting on audited financial statements that include pro forma financial information for a business combination or subsequent event, see AU section 508, Reports on Audited Financial Statements, paragraph .46.

-- .05 This objective is achieved primarily by applying pro forma adjustments to historical financial information.
-Pro forma adjustments should be based on management's assumptions and give effect to all significant effects directly attributable to the transaction (or event). - .06 Pro forma financial information should be labeled as such to distinguish it from historical financial information.
+.05 This objective is achieved primarily by applying pro forma adjustments to historical financial information.
+Pro forma adjustments should be based on management's assumptions and give effect to all significant effects directly attributable to the transaction (or event).

+.06 Pro forma financial information should be labeled as such to distinguish it from historical financial information.
 This presentation should describe the transaction (or event) that is reflected in the pro forma financial information, the source of the historical financial information on which it is based, the significant assumptions used in developing the pro forma adjustments, and any significant uncertainties about those assumptions.
-The presentation also should indicate that the pro forma financial information should be read in conjunction with related historical financial information and that the pro forma financial information is not necessarily indicative of the results (such as financial position and results of operations, as applicable) that would have been attained had the transaction (or event) actually taken place earlier.3
+The presentation also should indicate that the pro forma financial information and that the pro forma financial position and results of operations, as applicable) that would have been attained had the transaction (or event) actually taken place earlier.3